redhat-performance/jetlag/docs/deploy-mno-scalelab.md

 # Set this variable if you want to host your SNO cluster on lab public routable
 # VLAN network, set this ONLY if you have public routable VLAN enabled in your
 # Red Hat cloud
-# For bm clusters, enable this variable to autoconfigure controlplane_network_interface_idx and
+# For bm clusters, enable this variable to autoconfigure controlplane_network_interface_idx,
-# base_dns_name to the according values
+# base_dns_name, cluster_name, controlplane_network, network_prefix, gateway to the values
+# required in the public VLAN
 public_vlan: false

 # Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift